 |SCMA speaks to the media

-Following is the transcript of remarks by the Secretary for Constitutional and Mainland Affairs, Mr Raymond Tam, in response to media questions after attending a radio phone-in programme this morning (July 16):
+Following is the transcript of the remarks (English portion) made by the Secretary for Constitutional and Mainland Affairs, Mr Stephen Lam, to the media at the Central Government Offices this afternoon (June 28):

 (Please also refer to the Chinese portion of the transcript.)